lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 ## Submitting issues or patches

 This book is not a collaborative effort.
 It is the product of my work, and it expresses my personal view on some topics, and also follows my way of teaching.
 Both can be definitely improved, and they might also be wrong, so I am open to suggestions, and I will gladly receive any report about mistakes or any request for clarifications.
-Feel free to use the GitHub Issues of the [book repository](https://github.com/lgiordani/cabook/issues) TODO (check the URL) or of the projects presented in the book.
+Feel free to use the GitHub Issues of the [book repository](https://github.com/lgiordani/cabook/issues) or of the projects presented in the book.
 I will answer or fix issues as soon as possible, and if needed I will publish a new version of the book with the correction.
 Thanks!